I have maintained a life-tracking project since 2013. If you’re interested in that, this page is for you. Hopefully it will answer your questions.

 Once You’re a Bit More Serious

-If you decide to get a bit more serious about it, the best bang for your buck toolset is Google Sheets + Google Apps Script (Google’s macro-like scripting engine behind Google’s productivity suite).
+If you decide to get a bit more serious about it, the best bang for your buck toolset is Google Sheets + Google Apps Script (the macro-like scripting engine behind Google’s productivity suite).
 It’s been the best tool for the past 9 years, and has only gotten stronger since I started using it.

-I recommend creating a single Master Workbook, setting up one sheet per each level of granularity you care to track.
-At a minimum I’d recommend DailyWeeklyMonthly, and Yearly sheets.
+sheets.
 Each row in these sheets corresponds to one period of time.
 Create columns for each type of data you want to track in whatever sheet it belongs in.
+Create additional columns with formulas in them that aggregate data from the lower-level sheets.
 Create a Google Apps Script like this one, and set up a nightly Trigger that auto-generate rows for you each day/week/month/year.
 This is a relatively simple process that makes the whole thing much less tedious.

-1. Figure out a way to put the multiple entries into a single cell (use your own delimiter scheme)
+- Figure out a way to put the multiple entries into a single cell (use your own delimiter scheme)

-2. Create one sheet per type of thing you want to track, then add the data in new rows there
+- Create one sheet per type of thing you want to track, then add the data in new rows there

-3. Create a separate Google Sheet workbook and reference it via formulas (or Apps Script automations)
+- Create a separate Google Sheet workbook and reference it via formulas (or Apps Script automations)

 Those options are presented from “easiest but least scalable” to “hardest but most scalable”.
 Option 3 allows you to use Google Forms and “If This Then That” (or related services) pretty quickly and easily.
 The graphic below presents option 3, which I like best.